hTrap/dolftax.github.io/_posts/2015-04-01-Designing-a-document-based-collaboration-interface.md

 With that said, if you have any suggestions (or) if I'm missing something here, please start the discussion below.
 Note that these are bare minimum wireframes and therefore would be slightly modified during implementation.

+#### UPDATE: Uh oh!
+I missed containers.
+Expect a bit of restructure in my next draft.

 Cheers!